hont127/OldschoolUnrealCoroutine/README.md

 ...

-//Attach to 'FTicker' or 'AActor' and bounded 'Tick': mEasyCoroutine.Tick();
+//Attach to 'FTicker' or 'AActor' etc, and bounded 'Tick': mEasyCoroutine.Tick();
 ```